With so many options and types of life insurance policy to choose from online, it’s never been easier to arrange and compare cover.

 How does joint life insurance work?

-Like most types of life insurance, jointcover pays out when the policyholder dies, but with some exceptions.
+Just like most types of life insurance, joint cover pays out when the policyholder dies, but with some exceptions.
 Though a joint life insurance policy covers two people, it only pays out for one death.
 There are two main types of joint life insurance - First death and second death policies.

 It is as simple as it sounds, a first death policy pays out on the first death of one of the policyholders.
 The pay-out can be used to support your partner or spouse with living costs.
 The policy automatically ends once a valid claim is made, so the surviving policyholder will need to seek further cover should they require it.